adamsjoe/abertay_fundamentals_of_computing/README.md

   - The GUI needs to be cross-platform
 - Revist the data - depending on the GUI tool the data may need reformatting, it would certainly benefit from aggregating data.
 - At the moment we are looking at file based data - this could be changed to pull the data from Kaggle direct
+- The data is working well as a tuple, Qt is populating dropdowns based on the data - however, we could end up with users selecting data which does not exist.
+Need to look at cascading drop downs (Year -> Police -> Local Auth - > Search)